 After finding an accredited course that meets your needs, the next thing is to complete it.
 While each program is a little different, it is very common for trainees to complete their classroom education and internship in just 12 months.

 Step 4: Pass the PTCE or ExCPT Certification Exam

 The PTCE and ExCPT are assessments that present nationally-accepted pharmacy technician credentials.
 You need to complete a program recognized by the PTAC in order to be permitted to challenge one of these examinations.
 College students who pass either exam receive the nationally-accepted title of Certified Pharmacy Technician (CPhT).

 How much does a pharmacy technician make in Maryland?

-The following data exhibits that this range can differ depending on the area you work in.
+The following data from the bls.gov website exhibits that this range can differ depending on the area you work in.